Loner, Not Lonely

 Not to mention the weather.

 And yes, Brexit has added complications, but there are options I won’t bore you with (yet).
+That’s all further down the line, and for the moment I’m heading there for the Digital Nomad Conference in Bansko, and for some travel pieces.

 Money aside, it’s an ongoing interesting experience, and I think I’ve realised that I’m very much a loner at heart.
 Don’t get me wrong, I’m a late-night party animal who loves company, but I’ve always had the feeling that I’m watching a character play out my life rather than actually living it.